NikolaJov96/mclaren-maze-race/README.md

 # McLaren Maze Race

-## The Rookie challenge winning solution
+## The Rookie Challenge winning solution

 This fork of the McLaren Maze Race repo contains the winning solution for the Rookie Challenge.